Language Courses

 Modern Greek

-Those with no prior experience should begin with Ancient Greek 1 or Latin 1 and proceed along the following path.
+Students with no prior experience should begin with Modern Greek Aa.
+Elementary Modern Greek and proceed along the following path.

 Subsequent years | 100-level (or 10, with permission) | 100-level (or 10, with permission) |

-3: Continuing from 2, with some review, introduction of more advanced grammar, and reading of short texts and extracts.
+- 3: Continuing from 2, with some review, introduction of more advanced grammar, and prose readings progressing to authentic texts.

-10: Intermediate literature courses.
+- 10: Intermediate level introductions to literature.
 Each includes both prose and poetry, either classical or medieval.

 Not primarily reading courses